‘Thor: Ragnarok’ Cate Blanchett Rocks As Hela And Here’s What She Has To Say About Being The Supervillain

 She even did research on cosplayers who would do makeup tutorials for Hela on YouTube.
 She then took the idea to Marvel so Hela can have that smoky look when she goes unmasked.
 This is to make the supervillain appear interesting, as opposed to having a generic baddie look.

 Thor: Ragnarok is scheduled to hit theaters in November.
-Aside from Blanchett, Ruffalo and Hemsworth, the film brings back Tom Hiddleston as Thor’s villainous brother, Loki, Anthony Hopkins playing their father and the Asgardian God, Odin, and Idris Elba as Asgardian sentry Heimdall.
+Aside from Blanchett, Ruffalo, and Hemsworth, the film brings back Tom Hiddleston as Thor’s villainous brother, Loki, Anthony Hopkins playing their father and the Asgardian God, Odin, and Idris Elba as Asgardian sentry Heimdall.
 Jeff Goldblum also appears in the new movie as the Grandmaster.

 [Featured Image by Frazer Harrison/Getty Images]